taylorhackbart/RandomPasswordGen/README.md

 # Random Password Generator - Homework 3

 ## Description
 This website allows you to generate a password between 8-120 characters.
 It will prompt you to choose the password length and the option to include different parameters in confirm statements.
 If you choose a number outside of the specific range (aka below 8 or above 120), it will prompt you to choose a new number within the range.
-Also, if you do not choose any of the parameters the pop up, it will prompt you to choose at least one.
+Also, if you do not choose any of the parameters, it will prompt you to choose at least one.

 ## Usage
 When loading the page, press the "generate password" button to get you started.